https://www.youtube.com/watch?v=KFv6_3JaHGQ

 Reminded lions of their flamingo visit in 2004.
 The photos still survive.
 Lions were so fascinated by the maffia history, they took a lot of pictures.

 Somewhat nostalgic for the look that old Sony camera's grainy, saturated photos.
 It was a lot of money for the time but quite ahead of its time, right before DSLR's arrived.
 Quality this good is unheard of for photos from that time.
+2004 was a banner year for the day job, putting all the bigwigs in that hotel.
+It was downhill from there.

 Through the magic of 22 years of progress, it is now possible to visualize the original building in the current context.